 What do you expect to see when planning a trip to South Africa?
 A Lion Kingesque setting of orange skies and vast rocks?
 Perhaps spotting the big 5 in one of the excellent national parks is on your list, or learning more about the great achievements of Nelson Mandela?
 These were definitely the kind of things I was looking forward to most on my trip to South Africa.
 However, the biggest highlight of my trip turned out to be something completely different: a Township Tour in Hermanus.

-When I took the bus from the airport to Cape Town city, two things struck me most:
+When I took the bus from the airport to Cape Town city, two things struck me the most:

 - There were zebras roaming freely at the foothills of the Table Mountain